Hugh O'Neill, Earl of Tyrone: Relations with Spain and 1597 ceasefire

 Further negotiations to develop a peace treaty were almost complete by May.
 In April 1596, Philip II sent three ships to Ireland to exhort the confederates to continue the war against England.
 Spanish captain Alonso Cobos arrived at Tyrconnell in May and dined with the confederates at Lifford.
 Following a secret talk between Cobos and Tyrone, O'Donnell and Cormac MacBaron, the Irishmen agreed to abandon the peace treaty and become vassals of Philip II.
-Tyrone and O'Donnell also petitioned Philip II to make Albert VII, Archduke of Austria, the new monarch of Ireland.
+Tyrone and O'Donnell also petitioned Philip II to make Albert VII, Archduke of Austria, the new Catholic monarch of Ireland.
 After these developments, Tyrone and O'Donnell began to deliberately derail peace negotiations and provoke war in previously peaceful parts of the country.
 It became clear to the government that Tyrone intended the war to encompass all of Ireland.

 Tyrone sought to make Albert VII Ireland's new Catholic sovereign.

 Tyrone declared to the government that he and O'Donnell had rejected further meetings with the Spanish, and he submitted Philip II's letter as a show of transparency.
 However, Philip II soon learned of Tyrone's maneuver and was indignant at this breach of trust.
 In defense, Tyrone shifted blame onto his secretary.
 Tyrone's strategy became more combative once he received promises that a large-scale Spanish military expedition would be incoming.
 He imported regular shipments of munitions and his ally Fiach McHugh O'Byrne engaged in a series of skirmishes against Russell's troops.
 Tyrone intentionally gave the government the impression that peace was imminent as misdirection from the impending Spanish expedition.
 After much delay, the 2nd Spanish Armada finally sailed from Lisbon in October 1596.
 Unfortunately for Tyrone, the armada ended in failure when it was met with a sudden storm which claimed over 3,000 lives.
+In a parley with Norris in January 1597, Tyrone admitted to writing letters to Spain but placed blame partly on O'Donnell.
+He agreed to a further parley in March but later made excuses to postpone it.